Women in government: Pipeline challenges

-Voter bias
+Voter bias and stereotypes

 One major challenge female candidates must overcome to obtain political positions is voter bias.
-According to one study, women were more likely to state that it was easier for men to get elected to higher office.
-The study found that 58% of men and 73% of women claimed it was easier for men to get elected into higher office.
-In the US, according to one survey, 15% of Americans still believe men make better political candidates than women.
-Another survey found that 13% of American women either strongly agree or agree that men tend to make better political candidates than women do.
+According to one study in Malawi, 58% of men and 73% of women claimed it was easier for men to get elected into higher office.
+In the US, according to one 2008 survey, 15% of Americans believe men make better political candidates than women.
+A 2017 study found that female Republican candidates in the US fare worse in elections than Republican men and Democratic women.

-In the US, many voters assume men and women possess traits that reflect the stereotypes they believe.
-Many assume women candidates are too emotional, more willing to give-in or compromise, under-qualified, and more gentle.
-These notions often affect women negatively, as people often believe that many women should not be running for office because of these candidate stereotypes.

-Additionally, women are held to higher expectations than men in the electoral sphere.
-One particular study found that women are held to a higher ethical and moral standard than men.
-In this study, data from eighteen Latin American countries showed that when certain scandals or accusations of misconduct were levied against an executive administration, public approval rating was lowered by a greater amount against the female executive rather than males on average.
-Thus, the author of this study contends that women are expected to more closely adhere to ethical standards than men, which certainly implies gender bias in the voting population.
+Some researchers have found that women are held to higher expectations in the electoral sphere.
+One study found that women are held to a higher ethical and moral standard than men.
+Data from eighteen Latin American countries showed that when certain scandals or accusations of misconduct were levied against an executive administration, public approval rating was lowered by a greater amount against the female executive rather than males on average.
+A 2026 survey of 1,700 Americans in Politics & Gender also found that when women "deviate from expectations or the views of their party, they are judged far more harshly than men by voters."

+Sex stereotyping assumes that masculine and feminine traits are intertwined with leadership.
+Hence, the bias leveled against women stems from the perception that femininity inherently produces weak leadership.
+Due to the aggressive and competitive nature of politics, many insist that participation in elected office requires masculine traits.

+In the US, many voters assume men and women possess traits that reflect traditional gender stereotypes: One 2022 study found that voters assume women are more liberal than men, and more compassionate, and weaker on issues such as the economy, law enforcement and the military than men.
+However, these stereotypes do not always disadvantage women.
+It also found that voters tend to credit women with being more competent in areas like education and welfare.
+Researchers also found that these gender biases may be less pronounced than in the past, and that strong partisanship may cancel out disadvantage from gender stereotypes.